Ohio State player out of hospital after weekend shooting

 Columbus officers responding to a report of a shooting just before 12:30 a.m.
 Sunday found blood in the street and one shell casing near the blood.

-Haskell told officers that he ran to a friend’s apartment after being shot.
-Police followed a trail of blood to the apartment where the 22-year-old Garrett was found with a ”through-and-through” gunshot wound to his cheeks.
+They said the officers followed a trail of blood to an apartment where the 22-year-old Garrett was found with a “through-and-through” gunshot wound to his cheeks.
 He was hospitalized in stable condition.

 Garrett is a senior who has played in 33 games for the Buckeyes.
 He played in 11 games last season for the Big Ten champions, recording 10 tackles, and was expected to play a major role before the 2020 season was canceled because of the coronavirus pandemic.